blaenk/blaenk.github.io/provider/notes/machine-learning.markdown

 $$ (x_1, x_2) \xrightarrow{\Phi} (x_1^2, x_2^2) $$

-This newly transformed data set --- which is now linearly separable --- is used as the new data set.
+This newly transformed data set---which is now linearly separable---is used as the new data set.

 To recap, non-linear transformations can be used to transform data such that it becomes linearly separable: